Charity-Connect/reading-charity-connect/README.md

 Client needs can only be created and read for clients who the user has access to

+### Need Requests

+These are requests for meeting a need that have been received by an organization

+/rest/need_requests - GET to get a list of all need requests, POST to create or update
+/rest/need_requests/{need_request id} - GET a single need request

+#### Attributes
+- client_need_id
+- organization_id
+- target_date
+- agreed
+- completed
+- notes

+#### Security

+SYstem administrators can see all need requests
+Users can only see need requests for the current organization

 ### Offer Types

 Types of thing that organizations are offering, and types of thing that clients need